Required Licenses

 Insurance Requirements

-- General Liability Insurance: Coverage should be at least $1 million per occurrence.
-This protects against claims of property damage or injury during service.
+- General Liability Insurance: Minimum coverage of $1 million per occurrence to protect against property damage and personal injury claims.

-- Workers' Compensation Insurance: Required for businesses with employees.
-Must provide coverage for medical expenses and lost wages for employees injured on the job.
+- Workers' Compensation Insurance: Required for businesses with employees; provides coverage for work-related injuries.

 Training Certifications